 This guidance has been produced to help you understand what children can wear for their swimming lesson.
 It is important that they feel confident and comfortable but also that they are safe.

 Why can’t my child wear goggles?
 My child is only happy in the pool if they wear swimming goggles.
-Will they be allowed to do so?
+Will they be allowed?
+They can wear goggles in their evening lessons?

-• Children constantly removing and adjusting their goggles leading to a delay for pupils, and a distraction for swimming teachers
+- Children constantly removing and adjusting their goggles leading to a delay for the children, and a distraction for swimming teachers

 Why does my child have to wear armbands when they don’t in private lessons?